-The Huntington’s education programs interpret the collections and promote life-long learning to a broad audience.
-Programs range from lively preschool programs to intensive five-week teacher institutes.
+The Huntington's education programs interpret the collections and promote life-long learning to a broad audience.
+Programs range from lively pre-school programs to intensive five-week teacher institutes and an array of programs for the general public.

 Two courses offer instruction in creating compelling exhibitions